Garden of Gethsemane, Jerusalem

 Garden of Gethsemane, Jerusalem (must see)

-A place of great resonance in Christianity, this beautiful walled garden at the bottom of the Mount of Olives, revered since the apostolic period, is the site where – according to the four Gospels of the New Testament – Jesus experienced the agonizing premonition of his passion and death, and where he was arrested the night before his crucifixion.
-The name is Aramaic for "oil press" and most certainly refers to the fact that the area was once used to press olive oil.
+A place of great resonance in Christianity, this beautiful walled garden at the foot of the Mount of Olives, revered since the apostolic period, is the site where – according to the four Gospels of the New Testament – Jesus experienced the agonizing premonition of his passion and death, and where he was arrested the night before his crucifixion.
+The name "Gethsemane" is derived from Aramaic and means "oil press," likely indicating that the area was once used for pressing olive oil.

 Beyond the religious significance, the garden is essentially an urban olive orchard, with eight distinctive ancient trees among others.
 Carbon dating estimates the eight trees to be over 900 years old (as such, amongst the oldest known to science), having descended from the same parent tree – possibly itself a descendant from the original trees of Christ's time.
 They still produce fruit but are fenced off so unless you gracefully tip the gatekeeper, you can't go walking among them.